 By default, when you publish a survey in ArcGIS Survey123 Connect, a feature layer is created using the schema from your survey.
 Alternatively, you can choose to associate your survey to an existing feature layer.

-Prepare a feature service
+Prepare a feature layer

 Repeats cannot reference related layers or tables unless the child layer or table uses a GUID field for the relationship.
 Although not a requirement in versions of ArcGIS Server supported by Survey123, best practice is to use a GUID field for the relationship in the parent layer.

 - The data cannot be versioned.

-Generate a survey from a feature service
+Generate a survey from a feature layer

 You also need to fill in the form_id property, a value that explicitly defines which layer is used by the survey.
 For details, see this knowledge base article on how to author a survey that matches a feature service.